 “A Living Legend …” (Cicily Janus, The New Face of Jazz, Billboard Books)

 Ed Neumeister’s profile is the result of long and deep experience.
 As a performer he has been at the forefront of creative music for more than 40 years developing a unique voice.
-Having also worked with high level classical orchestras and ensembles nurtured his focus on conducting and composing.
+Having also worked with high level classical orchestras and ensembles nurtured his focus on composing and conducting.

 Written by Bradley Bambarger